IcyBearLovesSleep/reddit-search-on-google-2/README.md

 # reddit-search-on-google-2
-Button on google to search for only reddit posts updated after 2023
+Button on google to search for only reddit posts after 2023 update